thirschbuechler/ubuntu-recentquicklists/README.md

 Finally, there is an automated recent-files quicklist script for Ubuntu, as Windows already has for quite some time.
 It adds recent files (you can choose how many days old they might be) to the right-click on the unity-dash's launchers (locked-to-launcher-apps in taskbar) and allows to pin important files there permanently, as well.

+[If you're on Ubuntu Gnome (18.04 and higher: no "Unity" anymore) this doesn't work anymore, but Maestroschan got you covered: https://github.com/Maestroschan/quicklists-gnome-shell-extension]

 ![alt tag](urq-screenie.png)

 Please mind that the Wiki only supports the latest release, masterbranch-changes are documented in Changelog.md.